brungo1995/docker-react/README.md

 # docker-react
-An example of using docker with AWS, Alpine Travis CI
+An example of using docker with AWS, ubuntu Alpine and Travis CI